tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@simscool1/index.md

 github-link: "https://github.com/simscool1"
 linkedin-link: "https://www.linkedin.com/in/simran-anand-833aa3153/"
 looking-for: "job|insternship"
-description: "expert at CSS/HTML learning React"
+description: "learning html,css, started with javascript"
 ---

 ### introduction

 I am an IT engineering student studying in Sixth semester.
 I never had much interest in coding.
 But now I have started to have some.
-Thus I am learning develpment now, with my interest in it.
+Thus I am learning development now, with my interest in it.

 ## why are you taking this challenge?